Epidemic models with digital and manual contact tracing: Approximation of the initial phase in a large community with digital tracing only

+As discussed in Section \ref{sec:mainresults}, instead of describing $E_{D}(\beta,\gamma,\delta,\pi)$ in terms of the actual individuals, we consider it as a process of {app-using components} and non-app-users, which is a two-type branching process.
+If there are currently $k$ alive (=infectious) app-users in an app-using component, each such individual gives birth to (infects) new app-users at rate $\beta \pi$, so the total birth rate is hence $k\beta \pi$.
+Each individual recovers naturally at rate $\gamma$, so the overall recovery rate equals $k\gamma$.
+Finally, the whole component is diagnosed once one of the $k$ infectious individuals is diagnosed, so the total rate of diagnosis is $k \delta$.
+While having $k$ infectious app-users, the component generates new (infects) non-app-users at rate $k\beta(1- \pi)$, whereas the component cannot give birth to new app-using components because any infected app-user will belong to the same component.
+On the other hand, the non-app-users give birth to new app-using components at rate $\beta \pi$ and non-app-users at rate $\beta(1- \pi)$.

-In Figure \ref{fig:twotypebrdigital}, we show how the two types of "individuals": app-using components (surrounded by dashed lines) and non-app-users (square-shaped nodes) grow and eventually die out.
-We set the app-user $A1$ to be the initial case.
+In Figure \ref{fig:two_type_br_digital}, we illustrate how the two types of ``individuals": app-using components (surrounded by dashed lines) and non-app-users (square-shaped nodes) grow and eventually die out.
+We set the app-user $A1$ as the initial case.
 While the app-using component $C^{(app)}_{1}$ evolves (new app-users getting infected or existing ones recovering), the component $C^{(app)}_{1}$ infects two non-app-users $N1$ and $N2.$ The non-app-user $N1$ infects one non-app-user and one new app-using component $C^{(app)}_{2}$ with root $A2$, whereas $N2$ infects two other non-app-users.
 Once the app-user $A2$ is diagnosed, the whole app-using component $C^{(app)}_{2}$ will die out.

-In conclusion, we consider a two-type branching process $E_{D}(\beta,\gamma,\delta,\pi)$ with the type-1 individuals being app-using components and the type-2 being non-app-users, where a new birth corresponds to a new infection in the epidemic.
-Then with the \textit{coupling} argument (see \cites{ball_strong_1995,andersson_stochastic_2000,britton_stochastic_2010}), it can be easily proved that the epidemic process in terms of the app-using components and non-app-users converges to this two-type branching process for large $n$.